IBM-Cloud/terraform-cost-estimator/CONTRIBUTING.md

 #### Cost estimate for New Resource

-Implementing a cost estimator logic for new resource is a good way to learn more about how Terraform plan configuration is responsible for calculating cost using the plan.json input parameters.
-There are plenty of examples to draw from in the existing resources, but you still get to implement something completely new.
+The cost estimator logic for new resource is a good way to learn more about how Terraform plan configuration is responsible for calculating cost using the tfplan.json input parameters.
+There are plenty of examples to draw from, in the existing resources, but you still get to implement something completely new.

  - [ ] __Minimal LOC__: It can be inefficient for both the reviewer and author to go through long feedback cycles on a big PR with many resources.
 We therefore encourage you to only submit **1 resource at a time**.